 Our professional services revenue is comprised of fees for consulting services, including application development and deployment assistance and training related to our platform.
 Over time, as the need for professional services associated with user deployments decreases and the number of end users increases, we expect the mix of total revenue to shift more toward subscription revenue.
 We have several strategic partnerships, including with KPMG, PricewaterhouseCoopers and Deloitte.
 Our agreements with our strategic partners have indefinite terms and may be terminated for convenience by either party.
 We intend to further grow our base of strategic partners to provide broader customer coverage and solution delivery capabilities.
-These partners refer software subscription customers to us and, generally, perform professional services with respect to any new service contracts they originate, increasing our software subscription revenue without any change to our professional services revenue.
+These partners refer software subscription revenue without any change to our professional services revenue.
 As we expand the usage of partners, we expect professional services revenue to decline as a percentage of total revenue over time since our partners may perform professional services associated with software subscriptions that we sell.